Childcare & Schooling

 Office of Work/Life Resources

 Affiliates Family Resource Handbook published by the Office of Work/Life Resources is available to all faculty, staff, and students upon request.
 Call 617-495-4100 in the mornings form 9:00 am to 1:00 pm.
 The Office of Work/Life connects scholars and students with Harvard and community resources, and provides general information about choosing the type of child-care and educational options for children.
-The Graduate Student Assistance Program offers resources for doctoral level students only.

 For School Aged Children